vinodupss/Powershell-VK-M365Migration/README.md

-# animated-waffle
+# PowerShell nuggets for O365 Migration scenarios
-This will contain the simple PowerShell use cases
+This will contain the simple PowerShell use cases for the o365 Migration scenarios